Answers to questions on changes to flexible funding.

 You will get guidance and support to help manage your budget.
 This will make your flexible funding easier to use.

-Hosts will play a vital role in coaching and supporting disabled people and tāngata whaikaha to manage their flexible funding budgets, ensuring the lasts for the whole funding year.
+Hosts will play a vital role in coaching and supporting disabled people and tāngata whaikaha to manage their flexible funding budgets, ensuring it lasts for the whole funding year.

 What is the timeline for changes?